ropsii/ropsii.github.io/_posts/2019-12-14-my-10x-developer.markdown

 excerpt: "Product design as collective effort"
 categories: product design ux process
 ---
-In engineering driven organizations, in my experience, design is always slightly undervalued.
-Even when its importance is recognized, I’ve witnessed many times how difficult it is to achieve excellence in design when company spirit is rooted in engineering.
+In engineering driven organizations design is slightly undervalued almost by nature.
+Even when it is recognized as important, I’ve witnessed many times how difficult it is to achieve excellence in design when company spirit is rooted in engineering.

 Having worked in this environment for most of my career, it made me appreciate developers that have a certain jest for product design, that I could team up with to get the most out of design under the specific circumstances.